Home/Articles/News

 • Redesigned Frame: Deeper undercut beneath the trigger guard and beavertail enables a higher, more secure grip for faster recoil recovery.

-• Competition SAO Trigger: Adjustable take-up and overtravel, breaks at 6 N (~1.3 lbs) with 3-4 mm travel and 3-4 mm reset.
+• Competition SAO Trigger: Adjustable take-up and overtravel, breaks at 6 N (~1.3 lbs) with a very short reset.
 Hand-fitted by an experienced gunsmith.

 CZ TS 3 Orange: Official Product Images